apache/accumulo-website/_docs-2/security/authorizations.md

 user's authorizations.
 These authorizations could be obtained from a trusted 3rd party.

-Often, production systems will integrate with Public-Key Infrastructure (PKI) and designate client code within the query layer to negotiate with PKI servers in order to authenticate users and retrieve their authorization tokens (credentials).
+Often production systems will integrate with Public-Key Infrastructure (PKI) and designate client code within the query layer to negotiate with PKI servers in order to authenticate users and retrieve their authorization tokens (credentials).
 This requires users to specify only the information necessary to authenticate themselves